 What can I do with a Bachelor's Degree in Psychology?

 One frequent topic of concern to psychology students relates to job opportunities after graduation.
 Because many of the more desirable career options in psychology require a post-graduate education, students who do not wish to go on to graduate school often wonder what other options may be available.
-You will leave USC with a strong educational foundation, the ability to communicate effectively, and a sharp analytical mind.
-We hope that you will find that you have strong tools on which to build a productive future.

 An important resource for you, as you consider alternatives, might be USC’s Career planning office.
 Career planning can give you basic information and help you with resumes and job applications.
 USC’s Career Planning Center can also give you access to job search databases.
-You should visit Career Planning's homepage for further information.

 The most important advice we can offer as you move toward a career is to make sure that your time is always used productively.
 Your first job after moving on from USC may not be directly related to your final career choice.
 Nonetheless, every step along the way should be an opportunity to learn new skills and gain important experiences.